FASP-QAT/qat-documentation/README.md

 ### Accessing the Documentation

-You can read the documentation at [insert-documentation-url-here].
+You can read the documentation at [https://timler.github.io/fasp-documentation/](https://timler.github.io/fasp-documentation/).

 The documentation is organized into:
 - User guides
 - Technical references
 - API documentation